 An excellent choice for students preparing to teach social studies in secondary schools, the major in Social Science is designed to help students in the Teacher Education program meet the Illinois State Board of Education certification requirements for Social Studies teachers.

-Students who major in theology can go into ministry or on to graduate school, but the study of theology can also serve as surprisingly useful preparation for careers in fields as diverse as medicine, business, education, non-profit work, or law.
-The theology major at Benedictine is designed especially for the lay person, no matter which professional path they eventually choose.
-Theology is useful to any career which requires critical thinking, analysis, writing, and teamwork.
-In short, a theology major, minor, or certificate will help you both to choose a good way to make a living and to construct a virtuous human life.
+Students who major in Theology can go into ministry or on to graduate school, but the study of theology can also serve as useful preparation for any career which requires critical thinking, analysis, writing, and teamwork.
+Designed especially for the lay person, the Theology program can prepare students for careers in fields as diverse as medicine, business, education, non-profit work, or law.
+In short, a Theology major, minor, or certificate will help you both choose a good way to make a living and construct a virtuous human life.